canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

   3. The TAM will visit the customer’s site annually for on-site technical review.
   4. The TAM is available to respond to support cases during the TAM’s working hours.
 Outside of such hours, support will be provided per the Ubuntu Advantage Support Process.
 2. Dedicated Technical Account Manager ([DTAM](#term-dtam))
-  1. Canonical will enhance its support offering by providing a DTAM, who will perform the following services during local business hours for up to 40 hours per week (subject to Canonical leave policies) during the term of service:
+  1. Canonical will enhance its support offering by providing a DTAM, who will perform the following services during local Business Hours for up to 40 hours per week (subject to Canonical leave policies) during the term of service:
     1. Provide support and best-practice advice on platform and configurations covered by the applicable Ubuntu Advantage services.
     2. Act as the primary point of contact for all support requests originating from the customer department for which the DTAM is responsible.
     3. Manage support escalations and prioritisation in accordance with Canonical's standard support response definitions and customer needs.